DBC-Coder-Pack/.github/profile/README.md

-# DBC Coder Pack
+# DBC Toolkit

-Welcome to the **DBC Coder Pack**!
+Welcome to the **DBC Toolkit**!

 This is the place for developers working on creating a modding API for the DBC mod.
 Our goal is to keep the modding community alive and make it easier for everyone to create and share their own custom addons.

 ### What’s this about?

-The **DBC Coder Pack** is a collaborative project to help people modify and improve the Dragon Block C mod.
+The **DBC Toolkit** is a collaborative project to help people modify and improve the Dragon Block C mod.
 Since DBC isn’t actively maintained anymore, we want to build a simple, open framework that lets anyone add custom features and share addons.
 By creating a modding API, we also aim to reduce the incompatibilities between different addons and make sure they can all play nicely together.

 ### Our Goal